 Savage man charged with multiple tax crimes

-ST. PAUL, Minn. – The Minnesota Department of Revenue announced that the Scott County Attorney’s Office recently charged Ralph George Bone, of Savage, with four felony counts of failing to file individual income tax returns.
+ST. PAUL, Minn. – The Minnesota Department of Revenue announced that the Scott County Attorney’s Office recently charged Robert Michael Utne, of Savage, with 17 tax-related felonies.
+He is charged with:

 Each tax-related felony charge carries a maximum penalty of five years in prison, a $10,000 fine, or both.
 Defendants are presumed innocent unless and until proven guilty.